Two-step verification in Plone 4 using login codes sent by SMS.

 There might be cases when you have lost your mobile phone (either really lost it or broken accident or somehow lost ownership of your former mobile number).
 For such cases, you can reset the phone number.

 Log into the Plone site (just using username and password), for to see the extra screen on which you are asked to provide the login code, sent to your by SMS and follow the link (help text of the “Enter code” field).
-You would then land on the page where from you can request the bar code reset.
+You would then land on the page where from you can request the mobile number reset.

 Enter your username and mobile number in the “Username” and “Mobile number” fields respectively, press the “Submit” button.
 Link for resetting your mobile number will appear in your mailbox shortly.
 Having clicked on the link to reset the mobile number, would bring your to a page where you can enter the verification code.